nutanix/ntnx-api-golang-clients/iam-go-client/README.md

 # Go Client For Nutanix Iam Versioned APIs

-The Go client for Nutanix Iam Versioned APIs is designed for Go client application developers offering them simple and flexible access to APIs that identity and Access Management in Nutanix cluster.
+The Go client for Nutanix Iam Versioned APIs is designed for Go client application developers offering them simple and flexible access to APIs that manage Identity and Access Management of Nutanix clusters.

 ## Features
 - Invoke Nutanix APIs with a simple interface.